fqantonio/GoingInductive/README.md

 # GOALS, RESEARCH QUESTIONS and HYPOTHESIS

-The **main goal** is to understand the change impact from Direct Instruction (Merrill, 2007) to Merriënboer's Inductive Methodology Four Component Instructional (4C/ID) (van Merriënboer, Kirschner, 2007) in a bLearning setting.
+The **main goal** is to understand the impact of changing from Direct Instruction (Merrill, 2007) to Merriënboer's Inductive Methodology Four Component Instructional (4C/ID) (van Merriënboer, Kirschner, 2007) in a bLearning setting.

 This analysis spread out in four learning outcomes areas, Learning Transfer, Lab Practice, Social Skills and Academic with this **research questions** guiding the process: what impact for this students learning outcomes?
 Who benefits more?
 What are the pros and cons about this methodological strategic decision?
 What are the implications for the stakeholders?